 Grey Owl

 A classy setting and enviable views along Grey Street make Grey Owl a great cocktail destination, especially before a trip to the theatre.
 In a former life, it used to be a jewellery shop, but was transformed into a stylish bar by the people who brought us Hibou Blanc.
-The bar’s cocktail menu is extensive, and its happy hour runs from 2-7pm Monday to Friday and 12-3pm on Saturdays and Sundays, with two cocktails for £12.
+The bar’s cocktail menu is extensive, and its happy hour runs from 2-7pm Monday to Thursday and 12-4pm on Fridays, with two cocktails for £14.

 Barluga

 Barluga on Grey Street is the place to go if you enjoy drinking al fresco, thanks to its all-year-round outdoor terrace.
-The cocktail list only features eight drinks, including the Raspberry Bonbon, Bakewell Sour and Blood Orange Mai Tai.
+The cocktail list only features eight drinks, including the French Martini, Mojito and Amaretto Sour.
 BUT, the bartenders are trained on all the classics, so you just need to ask for your favourite and, voila, they’ll create it for you!

 Pleased to Meet You